gatsbyjs/gatsby/docs/docs/add-a-manifest-file.md

         // Enables "Add to Homescreen" prompt and disables browser UI (including back button)
         // see https://developers.google.com/web/fundamentals/web-app-manifest/#display
         display: "standalone",
-        // Skip this if you don't wish to have a favicon for your app.
         icon: "src/images/icon.png", // This path is relative to the root of the site.
       },
     },